lispeak/lispeak/README.md

 ## Plan

-### Phase 1: Develop programming part
-- Develop lexer
-- Develop parser
+- **Phase 1**: Develop core: lexer and parser that turn Lispeak text to AST
-- Develop validator
+- **Phase 2**: Develop interpreter and standard library based on Church encoding (high programming dialect)
-- Develop transpiler to JavaScript
+- **Phase 3**: Develop transpiler to JavaScript with compatibility with JavaScript syntax and standard library (low programming dialect)
-- Develop babel plugin for integrating to JavaScript projects

-### Phase 2: Develop speaking part
-- Develop automatic text-to-speech tool

-### Phase 3: Develop vocabulary

-- Bootstrap vocabulary on Lispeak
-- Develop symmetric morphology
+- **Phase 4**: Develop syntax and morphology rules for spoken language (speech dialect)
-- Develop tenses
+- **Phase 5**: Develop docs and tools to translate Lispeak text to speech

 ## Grammar